-I’ve always wanted to draw and paint from a very early age (facilitated to some degree by my recuperation from asthma related chest infections during the winter months until I reached my teens).
-Early artistic influences start with my mother, Joyce, who, before developing dementia, loved to paint with watercolours.
-I was also influenced by Charles Tunnicliffe (especilly his illustrations in ‘Ladybird’ nature books), David Gentleman, Rowland Hilder and Jack Merriot amongst others.
-There are too many artists to mention who have inspired me since – both from the past and the present.
+I’ve always wanted to draw and paint from a very early age (facilitated to some degree by my recuperation from asthma related chest infections during the winter months until I reached my teenage years).
+Early artistic influences start with my mother Joyce who, before developing dementia in 2011, loved to paint with watercolours.
+I was also influenced by Charles Tunnicliffe (especially his illustrations in my collection of small ‘Ladybird’ nature books), David Gentleman, Rowland Hilder and Jack Merriot to name but a few.
+There are too many artists to mention here who have inspired me since – both from the past and the present.
 Three of my favourite art books that I return to frequently for inspiration show the paintings of Paul Cezanne, Edward Hopper and John Singer Sergeant.
 I recently completed a wonderful three day painting course based at Newlyn School of Art with the superb painter of the Cornish coast, Paul Lewin, an artist whose work I have long admired and been inspired by.